astralfrontier/peppermile.org/src/grand-adventure.md

 ### Creating Twists

-You can pre-write generic Twists, perhaps on index cards, and draw one randomly as needed.
+You can pre-write generic Twists.
+If you write them on index cards, you can draw cards at random.
+If you aren't sure how many dice to apply to a Twist, roll d6 - d6.
+The difference (minimum 1) between the greater and the smaller is the Twist Pool size.

 If the Twist you draw doesn't work for the current situation, discard and draw another.
+Absurdity is a source of both comedy and wonder.
+A weird result, presented with conviction and sincerity, can add to your game world.
+For example, you draw "Romantic Entanglement" while the PCs are fighting an Ogre.
+You might decide this means the Ogre has a wife who joins the action.
+She could become a combatant,
+or turn the Challenge from physical or social.

 Here's several generic Twists that you can use as starting points.

 * **You Fall!**
   There's a cliff, a ledge, or somewhere to lose your balance.
   Do you go all the way in?
+Does somebody need to save you?
 * **Lose Your Weapon! / Spell Backfire!**
   Your special abilities blow up in your face.
   How bad is the result?